stefanlindblad/schemeMate/README.md

 * neg? - All parameters negative?

 ### Implemented utility functions:
-* display - prints the given input
+* display / ' - prints the given input without evaluating it
 * exit - exits the program with the given error code
 * define - define new symbols or functions
 * set! - override existing symbols or functions
-* quote - display unevaluated data

 ### Most important Limitations:
 * No garbage collection currently